 The most obvious feature of this region is the many great waterfalls.
 In fact, Pike County is home to both the tallest waterfall in the state (Raymondskill Falls) and the second tallest waterfall in Pennsylvania (Dingmans Falls).
 However, there are dozens of other waterfalls in these forested hillsides, including the popular Bushkill Falls.

 In addition to many great waterfalls, Pike County, Pennsylvania, is home to many great hiking trails and vistas, dozens of beautiful lakes, and the scenic Promised Land State Park.
 Without a doubt, there are few counties that seem to have as much endless outdoors fun as Pike County, PA.

 While a significant portion of Elk County is covered by forested land, the main outdoor draw in the county has to be its elk herd, the largest free-roaming population in the US northeast.
 The main destination for those looking to see and learn more about elk is the small town of Benezette.
 At the Elk Country Visitor Center on the outskirts of town, visitors can learn about the herd and take excursions with the hope of seeing them.
 If you’re lucky, the elk might even be hanging out around the visitor center.

 Other than the region’s elk, Elk County is known for the untamed lands of the Quehanna Wild Area, Elk State Forest, and the Allegheny National Forest.
-Visitors to the area enjoy hiking the Quehanna Trail or boating down the Clarion River.
+Visitors to the area enjoy hiking the Quehanna Trail, through the Marion Brooks Natural Area, and boating down the Clarion River.